lemlac/mulem/docs/reference.md

 implementLater(): Int = default
 ```

 You can also get the size of any type with the keyword `sizeof`.
 It returns a constant `Uint` (unsigned integer) with the number of bytes of memory that type requires.
 The exact sizes of some types like `Int` or `Float` might vary, but you can rely on `Char` and `Bool` being 1 byte each.
-There's also the `void` type which represents no data.
+There's also the `Void` type which represents no data. `Ptr` depends on the pointer size of the system.

 ```
 sizeOfBool = sizeof Bool   -- == 1
 sizeOfChar = sizeof Char   -- == 1
-sizeOfVoid = sizeof void   -- == 0
+sizeOfVoid = sizeof Void   -- == 0
+sizeOfPtr  = sizeof Ptr    -- == 3 or 4
 ```

 You can call a type as a function to convert types into other types if conversion is possible.